Yorba Linda High School: Student life

-For the 2018-2019 school year, the ethnic distribution is as follows: 58% White, 21% Asian, 16% Hispanic, 1% Black, 0.2% Hawaiian Native/Pacific Islander.
+For the 2023-2024 school year, the ethnic distribution is as follows: 41.21% White, 30.40% Asian, 22.63% Hispanic, 1.17% Black, 0.25% Hawaiian Native/Pacific Islander, 4.30% Two or More Races.

 In 2019, the Mustang Business Academy officially opened the first YLHS school-wide store called Mustang Market.
 With a grant and authorization from the Placentia-Yorba Linda Unified School District, the goal is to teach students in the Business Management program fiscal responsibility and business leadership.

 Academics

 To graduate from YLHS, a student is required to complete 4 years of language arts, 2 years of Math, 3 years of Social Studies, 2 years of Science, 1 year of a Foreign Language or Fine Arts, 1 year of Health/Academic Planning, 2 years of Physical Education, as well as 80 credits worth of electives, 40 hours of community service, and complete the California High School Exit Exam.

 As of the 2015/2016 school year, 16 Honors Courses and 23 Advanced Placement (AP) Courses were offered.

 The school was recognized as a California Distinguished School in 2013, a 2015 Gold Ribbon/Exemplary Arts High School, and in August 2017 recognized by U.S. News & World Report as one of the top high schools in the nation.

 In 2019, Yorba Linda High School was recognized as a U.S. News & World Report "Best High Schools" award winner.
 YLHS ranked #1,200 nationwide (top 5%), #184 in California (top 7%), and as the #1 high school in the Placentia-Yorba Linda Unified School District.
-Yorba Linda High School also had 12 National Merit Scholars, 4 of which went on to become National Merit Semi-finalists.
+Yorba Linda High School also had 4 National Merit Semi-finalists.

 Yorba Linda High School has two unique career pathways within the Mustang Business Academy: Culinary/Hospitality and Business Management.
 Within the PYLUSD school district, Yorba Linda High School is the only school to integrate these courses into its curriculum.